 Replay: With so many still cameras capable of shooting high resolution video, it's important to understand why video and still resolutions need to be treated differently

-Sony's latest camera, the α7R IV has a stupendous 61 Megapixel resolution.
+Sony's latest camera (at the time of original publication), the α7R IV has a stupendous 61 Megapixel resolution.
 That's well into Medium Format territory (although I'd argue that for true Medium Format performance it's not just about pixels, but sensor size as well).
 It's nearly twice the number of pixels needed for 8K video.

 But I'm going to talk about an era when that sort of pixel count would have sounded like science fiction.
 A distant age that was between fifteen and twenty years ago.
 That's a time period that wouldn't even register on a geological scale, but in technology, it's another time altogether.